alexmille/Data-Sets/README.md

 #Data Sets
-I made these files for my experiments with [Tableau software](http://www.tableau.com/), but feel free to use with any other software.
+I made these files for my experiments with [Tableau software](http://www.tableau.com/), but feel free to play with any other software.

 Most files are available in CSV format and under the _WTFPL_ license.